 My friend who also owns a T2i borrowed this lens and he could get over how well built the lens felt and how wide it got, he kept saying, “I got to get one of these!”.

-Canon 24-105mm f/4.0 (Full frame or crop) While I don’t own this lens I have used it many times, the reason I don’t own it is because my Tamron 24-70mm offers a similar zoom range as well as image stabilization, however it has f/2.8 instead of f/4.0 (when it comes to video I will take all the light I can get).
+Canon 24-105mm f/4.0 (Full frame or crop) While I don’t own this lens I have used it for several months, the reason I don’t own it is because my Tamron 24-70mm offers a similar zoom range as well as image stabilization, however it has f/2.8 instead of f/4.0 (when it comes to video I will take all the light I can get).

 Canon EF 28-135mm f/3.5-5.6 (Full frame or crop) This lens is a great beat around travel lens for my T3i since it has wide range for the zoom.
 It has Image Stabilization (called IS for short) which can really help your videos when you are shoot handheld because the IS helps reduce the shake.
 Also when you are shooting in low light the IS can help you take pictures at a slightly slower shutter speed without blur, for me that can mean instead of 1/70 of a second I can shoot at 1/60 or even sometimes at 1/50 of a second.
 Canon makes much better glasses than this kit lens but not at this amateur level price for a zoom with IS.
 This lens preforms great outside during the day, but since it is not fast glass you can’t use it in low light situations, but if you have a prime like the 50mm that issue will not matter too much.